SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
-  delete the installed app instance
+  delete an installed app instance

   For API information, see: